Syntax Guide

 Array<String>|String

-Specifies the script to execute.
-Arrays are joined with &&.
-The script's exit code determines the Job's exit code.
+Shell script to execute.
+When array, will automatically concatenate with &&.
+The script's exit code is used as the task's exit code.

 commands